Emirates Nuclear Energy Corporation hails major construction milestone at Barakah Nuclear Energy Plant

 Overall, the Barakah Nuclear Energy Plant is more than 87 percent complete.
 Unit 4 alone is more than 67 percent complete, while Units 3 and 2 are 81 percent and 92 percent respectively.
 The construction of the plant’s first unit has been completed and is currently undergoing a comprehensive review in preparation for operations.

-All four units are expected to save up to 21 million tons of carbon emissions each year, equivalent to removing 3.2 million cars from the roads.For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+All four units are expected to save up to 21 million tons of carbon emissions each year, equivalent to removing 3.2 million cars from the roads.construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.